MooersLab/EasyPyMOL/README.md

 * CR, Commands to make colored filled-ring cartoon of nucleic acids..
 * FR, Commands to make filled-ring cartoon of nucleic acids.

-#### Demo1:
+#### Demo 1:

-type "T4L" on the command line.
+Type "T4L" on the command line.
 Now type "AO".
 You should get an image like the following:

 <img src="https://cloud.githubusercontent.com/assets/15176203/13590209/9ad0758c-e4a3-11e5-995a-0ed5fb2cc88f.png" width="90%"></img>